AsaiYusuke/jsonpath/README.md

 ### Wildcard in qualifier

-The wildcard in qualifier can be specified mixed with other subscript syntaxes.
+The wildcards in qualifier can specify as a union of subscripts.

 ```text
 JSONPath : $[0,1:3,*]